-For instance, business structuring, tax preparation and deductions management are vital aspects of the real estate business that must be handled scrupulously.
-And it is on these vital things that smart investors outdo the rest of the competition by enlisting the services of professional real estate accountants.
+For instance, business structuring, tax preparation, and deductions management are vital aspects of the real estate business that must be handled scrupulously.
+And it is on these vital aspects that smart investors outdo the rest of the competition by enlisting the services of professional real estate accountants.

 While many new investors wish away the idea of hiring a CPA or a tax professional, smart investors know that having accounting experts saves them lots of money in their investment pursuits.

 Why Hire an Accounting Professional?

 1. Accounting experts help real estate investors to structure their operations and investments in a tax efficient manner.